sksaifuddin/aws-resources-specification/CONTRIBUTING.md

 2. Add a new service to its appropriate group in [Services list](https://github.com/sksaifuddin/aws-resources-specification/blob/main/README.md).
 Note: There is no official group for services, you can just add service to the group which logically make sense according to you.

-3. Update the table of content
+3. If you created a new group then update the table of content

 4. Create the PR.